 S’mores rice krispie treats are some of my favorites to make.
 They’re dipped in chocolate and feature graham cracker chunks and crumbs as well.

-Made with cocoa krispies, these chocolate rice krispie treats are so fun for the holidays.
+Made with cocoa krispies, these chocolate rice krispie treats are perfect for the holidays.

 I love the color of these pretty pink strawberry rice krispie treats!